 With a Master’s of Science in Clinical Counseling Psychology from Brenau University, Matt is equipped with the latest cutting-edge treatment practices.
 Matt has supervised clinical experience practicing counseling psychology for families, couples, children and adolescents.

 Matt enjoys working with elementary school children and adolescent males and females.
-His creative style and knowledge of gold standard of treatment make his sessions not only effective, but also becomes a time in which his clients look forward to.
-Matt engages the family to provide reinforcement of skills and finding ways to parent which supports growth and a positive parent child relationship.
+He works in treating ADHD, trauma, impulsivity, depression, anxiety & phobias, behavioral management defiance, self esteem and emotional regulation.
+Matt's creative style and knowledge of gold standard of treatment make his sessions not only effective, but also becomes a time in which his clients look forward to.
+As a father himself, Matt understands the importance of engaging the family to provide reinforcement of skills and finding ways to parent which supports growth and a positive parent child relationship.

 Lindsay obtained a Bachelor of Arts in Psychology from the University of Mississippi.
 She obtained her Master of Social Work from Kennesaw State University, and will be a Licensed Master Social Worker in May.
 Lindsay has experience working at a domestic violence shelter and a residential treatment setting.
 Lindsay works with children, adolescents, and adults working with behavioral problems, depression, anxiety, low self-esteem, self-harm, suicidal ideation and socialization skills.
 She utilizes DBT, CBT, ACT, art and play therapy.
 Lindsay uses evidence-based practice to help clients and families build their “toolbox” and shape positive behavior change.
-Lindsay practices from a non-judgemental, person-centered, holistic perspective to help clients identify and achieve their personal goals.
+Lindsay practices from a non-judgmental, person-centered, holistic perspective to help clients identify and achieve their personal goals.
 She works with clients to understand connections between their thoughts, feelings, and behaviors.
-Lindsay's compassion and energy will create a safe environment for you to confront any challenge.
+She also has a training background working with the LGBTQ+ community and her compassion and energy will create a safe environment for you to confront any challenge.

 Dr. Jessica Baker, Ph.D., CEDS is a licensed psychologist, Certified Eating Disorders Specialist, and iaedp (International Association for Eating Disordered Professionals) Approved Supervisor.
 She also serves on the Certification Committee internationally and is a board member for the Atlanta Chapter of iaedp.
 Dr. Baker started the eating disorders program at MARR Women’s Center before opening her private practice in 2007.
 Dr. Baker provides individual, couples, family, and group therapy.
 She is also active in outreach and training for local schools, parent groups, and other professionals.
 She has been treating eating disorders, addiction, and other mental health issues since 2001.